mirego/trikot/trikot-swift-extensions-plugin/README.md

 ./gradlew syncTrikotSwiftExtensions
 ```

-This will populate the output directory with one subdirectory per module:
+This will populate the output directory with one subdirectory per module.
+Sub-modules preserve any internal directory structure they declare on disk:

 ```
 ios/TrikotExtensions/